-Rincón mountain range.
-European Pied Flycatcher and Red-Backed Shrike
+Rincón Mountain Range Pied Flycatcher Red-Backed Shrike and Tree Pipit

 The Sierra del Rincón, declared by UNESCO Biosphere Reserve in 2005, it is of unparalleled beauty.
 Their diversity of ecosystems and their perfect state of preservation make cohabiting it more than a thousand species of animals and plants many of which are endemic or are included in the Regional Catalogue of Endangered Species.

 The first part of the route runs along a trail dotted with many shrubs, where Wild Roses are the most abundant, where Red-backed Shrikes find a privileged place to breed.
 Here also abound Common Whitethroats, Orphean and Garden Warblers.

 The second part of the tour will be done in an impressive Oak Forest that is the place chosen by many European Pied Flycatchers to spend the summer and to reproduce.
 It is not surprising to find European Honey Buzzards, Tree Pipits, Bonelli’s Warbler and, in less numbers, Redstarts.